MohamedAbdelaiem/Alien_Invasion/README.md

 third:Ally Army------->Our aid army to kill the aliens army.

-There are two modes in this game:
+## Types

-1-Interactive mode --->This is to see all fights and switches between lists to all units weather healing the unit or attacking it.
+1-Interactive mode:This is to see all fights and switches between lists to all units weather healing the unit or attacking it.

 2-silent mode.

-Features:
+## Features

-Alien and Human Entities: 👾👨‍🚀 The project simulates both alien and human entities, each with unique characteristics , capabilitiesand abilites  .
+Alien and Human Entities:👾👨‍🚀 The project simulates both alien and human entities, each with unique characteristics , capabilitiesand abilites .

 Data Structures: 📊 Utilizes advanced data structures such as arrays, linked lists, queues,Priqueues ,and stacks to manage entities, resources, ,having knowledge about randomizing units and interactions efficiently.

 Battle Simulation: ⚔️ Experience fight logic using console application ,Having a strong ability to manage pointers in various lists and how to move a unit from a list to another list without a conflict .

-Contributing:
+## Contriputing
 Contributions to AlienInvasion are welcome!
 If you have ideas for improvements📊, bug fixes💡, or new features🔭, feel free to fork the repository, make your changes, and submit a pull request💡.

-Authors:
+## Authors

--Mohamed Abdelaziem Sayed
+•Mohamed Abdelaziem

--Hazem Ahmed
+•Hazem Emam

--Abdallah Ayman
+•Abdallah Ayman

-This project is for educational and entertainment purposes only👽🔭
+## Contact📲
+For any inquiries or issues, please contact:

+•Mohamed Abdelaziem: mohamedabdelaziem96@gmail.com

+•Hazem Emam: hemam8560@gmail.com

+•Abdallah Ayman: abdallah.mohamed03@eng-st.cu.edu.eg

+Enjoy creating and playing with Alien Invasion!
+#
+This README provides an overview of the project, its features, installation instructions, and contact information.
+If you have any specific preferences or additional details you'd like included, feel free to let me know!